S7ruc7ureV01d/FoldAnim/README.md

 ---

+## Known issues
+1. You must set the FoldAnim's battery usage to unrestricted, otherwise it may be put to sleep
+2. Opening the app from recent apps instead of the launcher icon causes the animation to appear on the wrong screen
+3. If you click Clear All in recents FoldAnim will be closed and the animation will freeze.
+To prevent that tap the icon in the task switcher and select "Keep Open"

+---

 ## Disclaimer
 This app modifies system configuration files.
-Use at your own risk.
+Use FoldAnim at your own risk.
 I’m not responsible for any damage or issues caused by using FoldAnim.

 ---